 Knowing that the QMs are used by surveyors and the public to evaluate your facility’s care outcomes should convince you to give high priority to understanding the details of the QMs.
 Download your reports from the CASPER system, in addition to looking at your rates posted in Nursing Home Compare.
 The posted QM rates in these different systems will not match exactly because each of the reporting systems uses different timing and reporting periods.

 At the beginning of this process, conducting an evaluation of your QM ranking and verifying care system problems is a reactive process.
 Make it a facility goal to look ahead and work toward being proactive about enhancing quality-of-care systems.
-Continuous quality improvement planning will help you improve and maintain your Quality Measure scores.
+Continuous quality improvement planning will help you improve and maintain your QM scores.

 To download a complete list of the QMs and to learn more, visit these websites: